 Want to keep your current phone number?
 No sweat.
 You can transfer it to Google Voice, where you can then receive VOIP phone calls and SMS messages.

 I took this a step further, paying for a premium Skype service that gives me unlimited phone calls to U.S. and Canadian phones from anywhere in the world.
-I then combined both services by setting up forwarding from my phone number on Google Voice to my Skype account, and registering that number as my outgoing phone on Skype.
+I then combined both services by setting up forwarding from my Google Voice phone number to my Skype account, then registering that number as my outgoing phone on Skype.

 You’d be surprised how useful it is to keep your phone number working from anywhere in the world.
 My old college roommate, for example, texted me out of the blue last year after 15 years without contact, asking if it was still my phone number.
 I no longer had a current email address or phone number for him, but we re-established communication because he was able to reach me on the same phone number I’ve had for 20 years.